 CCH partners in the Fight for $15 Chicago, a national movement to raise hourly wages for fast food and retail workers to $15 an hour.
 CCH mobilizes homeless low-wage workers.

 In 2015, the city of Chicago reported that 14% of shelter residents were employed.
 This data did not include the share of homeless workers who must live doubled-up with others (per the U.S. Conference of Mayors’ 2015 report).

-Our Jobs Project partnered with Raise Illinois in 2014, a statewide campaign to increase the Illinois minimum wage to at least $10 an hour, up from the $8.25 rate set five years ago, in July 2010.
+Our Jobs Project partnered with Raise Illinois for its 2014 campaign.
+We pushed to increase the Illinois minimum wage to at least $10 an hour, up from the $8.25 rate set in July 2010.
 But state leaders failed to enact a $10 wage, despite overwhelming endorsement by Illinois voters – 87.8% of Chicago voters and 66.4% statewide endorsed the hourly wage increase in November 2014 advisory referendum.

 But inspired by the wage campaigns, city of Chicago leaders acted.
 The City Council adopted staggered wage increases that by 2019 will increase the hourly wage to $13.
-For those employed in Chicago, the first increase is a $10 wage that became effective July 1, 2016, to $10.50 an hour.
+For those employed in Chicago, the first increase was a $10 hourly wage that became effective July 1, 2016, to $10.50 an hour.